Class TypeOnline coursework, 6 & 12-week courses

 A top choice for students and employers, Franklin provides the structure and support working adults need to succeed.
 With no waiting lists and multiple start dates each year, you can earn your associate degree in radiologic technology on your schedule.
 You’ll benefit from small class sizes, 1:1 academic advising and access to free learning resources like professional tutoring, workshops and writing assistance.
 Franklin’s low per credit hour tuition rate, coupled with tuition discounts for employer partnerships and our Tuition Guarantee also helps keep an affordable degree within reach.

-Your Best Value A.A.S.
-Radiologic Technology
+Your Best Value A.A.S. in Radiologic Technology

 Choose Franklin’s A.A.S. in Radiologic Technology and get a high-quality degree that fits your life and your budget.